800-937-8398 Call us for a free quote Contact us

 So you’ve spotted swarms of flying insects around your property and you are worried they might be termites.
 What should you do?

-A licensed Technician will be able to conduct a proper inspection of the property and recommend the best termite control solutions for your needs.
+Western Exterminator technicians will be able to conduct a proper inspection of the property and recommend the best termite control solutions for your needs.
 Termite treatments vary depending on the type of termite, but your Western Exterminator termite control expert will be able to provide you with comprehensive termite treatment options and recommendations that suit your needs.
+We offer both residential and commercial pest control services for homeowners and businesses.

 Contact us to schedule a termite inspection today, as a termite infestation could be imminent.